 A training manual is a set of instructions used to improve the quality of a task, process, or job.
 Its ultimate goal is to provide employees all the tools and information they need to excel at their jobs.

 There are two types of training manual:

-These are manuals that new hires get the day they enter a company.
+This is an employee training manual that new hires get on the day they enter a company.
 They provide the rules and regulations every employee needs to follow at work, along with general information about the company: its mission, values, and culture.
 The main purpose of a handbook is to set clear expectations for the staff, while also stating legal obligations and employee rights.
 Another important aspect of such a manual is introducing newbies to the corporate culture and how they can fit in.